Smith's bent-toed gecko: Taxonomy

-H. malcolmsmithi was originally described in the genus Gymnodactylus.
+Hemidactylus malcolmsmithi was originally described in the genus Gymnodactylus.
 It is sometimes placed in the genus Cyrtodactylus.

 Etymology

 The specific name, malcolmsmithi, is in honor of British herpetologist Malcolm Arthur Smith.

 Geographic range

-H. malcolmsmithi is found in northern India, in the Indian state of Punjab.
+Hemidactylus malcolmsmithi is found in northern India, in the Indian state of Punjab.

 The type locality is "Beas River basin, Punjab, India".

 Habitat

-The preferred natural habitats of H. malcolmsmithi are shrubland and forest.
+The preferred natural habitats of Hemidactylus malcolmsmithi are shrubland and forest.

 Description

-A small species for its genus, H. malcolmsmithi has a maximum recorded snout-to-vent length (SVL) of 5.4 cm.
+A small species for its genus, Hemidactylus malcolmsmithi has a maximum recorded snout-to-vent length (SVL) of 5.4 cm.
 It has a series of 10–14 femoral pores on the ventral surface of each thigh, the two series being separated by two poreless scales.